adjihans/recruitment-task/README.md

 This apps deploy using gh-pages into Github Pages.
 Therefore, in order to deploy it you need to:

 1. Build the production ready build by running `pnpm run build`
+2. Run `pnpm run prepare:deploy`
-2. Deploy the build by running `pnpm run deploy`
+3. Deploy the build by running `pnpm run deploy`

 If you ever meet an error while deploying a build and the errors messages: